kempisabelmaddie/IoT_PolyU/smartwatch/pill_alarm_program/Tutorial/Tutorial2.md

 1) Eventor x 1
 2) Labeled Value x 2
 3) Value Display x 2
-4) Level H x 2

-Total widget balance needed: 2,100

-Note: If you do not have enough energy balance to select all the widgets, not all the widgets are necessary as some of them are used for better UI design.
-Yet, the <strong>Eventor</strong> is a must.
-If you do not know which to choose, continue reading and choose the widgets you would like to keep.

 To open each widget settings, click on the widget to prompt the settings page.
 Follow the settings below: